Ryan Van Lieshout

 - Associate Member, Department of Clinical Epidemiology and Biostatistics

-Dr. Van Lieshout holds the Albert Einstein/Irving Zucker Chair in Neuroscience.
+Dr. Van Lieshout also holds the Albert Einstein/Irving Zucker Chair in Neuroscience.

 - Examining the impact of a maternal pregnancy nutrition and exercise intervention on the neurodevelopment of offspring

 - Examining the mental and physical health outcomes of extremely low birth weight survivors in adulthood

 - Van Lieshout RJ, Layton H, Rangan M, Ferro MA, Brown JSL, Bieling PJ.
 Treating Postpartum Depression With 1-Day Cognitive Behavioural Therapy-Based Workshops.
 J Obstet Gynaecol Can.
 2019 May;41(5):591-592. doi: 10.1016/j.jogc.2019.02.018.
 Epub 2019 Mar 9.
 PubMed PMID: 30862440.

 - Krzeczkowski J, Lau A, Fitzpatrick J, Tamana S, Smithson L, de Souza R, Lefebvre D, Becker AB, Subbarao P, Garvey S, Pei , Sears MR, Mandhane PJ, Van Lieshout RJ.
 Maternal pre-pregnancy adiposity, gestational diabetes, and offspring behaviour problems at two years of age.
 Maternal and Child Health Journal.
 2019;23: 746-755.

 - Van Lieshout RJ, Favotto L, Krzeczkowski JE, Savoy CD, Boyle MH, Saigal S, Schmidt LA.
 Impact of extremely low birth weight status on risk and resilience for depression and anxiety in adulthood.
 Journal of Child Psychology and Psychiatry.
 2018; 59: 596-603.